tldr-pages/tldr/pages/common/elm.md

 # elm

-> Compile and run Elm source files
+> Compile and run Elm source files.

 - Compile an Elm file, output the result to an index.html file: